appernetic/appernetic-hugo-project/content/post/how-to-set-up-a-static-hugo-website-on-github-pages-in-2-minutes.md

 date = "2016-04-09T05:53:13Z"
-description = "A static website is fast and secure but it is not easy to start a new blog or website if you don’t know a lot of commands, tools and also how to install them." draft = false keywords = ["Hugo static website generator", "Interwebz", "Appernetic", "static website"] tags = ["Static website generator", "Hugo", "How to", "static website"] title = "How to set up a static Hugo website on GitHub pages in 2 minutes" topics = ["static website"]
+description = "A static website is fast and secure but it is not easy to start a new blog or website if you don’t know a lot of commands, tools and also how to install them." draft = false keywords = ["Hugo static website generator", "Appernetic", "static website"] tags = ["Static website generator", "Hugo", "How to", "static website"] title = "How to set up a static Hugo website on GitHub pages in 2 minutes" topics = ["static website"]